agiletodd/agiletodd.github.io/training.md

 ### Professional Scrum Foundations
 The Professional Scrum Foundations (PSF) course is a 2-day course that teaches Scrum in a highly practical way.
 Working in a series of Sprints, teams of students build a software application, thereby facing real-life problems.
 The mechanics, roles, principles and (empirical) process of Scrum are demonstrated.
 Common missteps and misunderstandings are discussed so students grow a higher awareness of their symptoms.

-Attending this course will give you a credit to taking the Professional ScrumMaster I exam.
+Attending this course will give you a credit to taking the Professional Scrum Master I exam.
 Upon passing the exam you will receive a PSM I certification.

 [Click here for more information](https://www.scrum.org/Courses/Professional-Scrum-Foundations)